talkowski-lab/cnv-validation/README.md

 * [cromshell](https://github.com/broadinstitute/cromshell) for interacting with a dedicated Cromwell server.

 ### Data:
-* Directory path with bed files containing UKBB gCNV output (per chromosome).
-  * VCF header template
+* GATK-SV output VCF file
-* List of UKBB SNP array files in VCF format:
+* List of AoU SNP array files by sample in VCF format
 * List of samples on which to run GenomeStrip IRS

 ## <a name="usage">Usage</a>